padrinobook/padrinobook/02-job-board-application.md

         (:page, :about)        GET    /page/about
         (:page, :contact)      GET    /page/contact

-Finally let's track our changes and commit our changes to the repository on github
+Finally let's track our changes and commit our changes to the repository on GitHub

     $ git add .
     $ git commit -m 'creating basic routes.'